-Accordingly, we, the delegates to the World Telecommunication Development Conference (WTDC-17), declare our commitment toaccelerate the expansion and use of telecommunication/ICT infrastructure, applications and services for the timely attainment of the Sustainable Development Goals and Targets set out in the Transforming our world: the 2030 Agenda for Sustainable Development.
+Accordingly, we, the delegates to the World Telecommunication Development Conference (WTDC-17), declare our commitment, through multi-stakeholder partnerships, to catalize the expansion and use of telecommunication/ICT infrastructure, applications and services for implementation of the WSIS Action Lines and (MOD USA) the timely attainment of the Sustainable Development Goals and Targets set out in the Transforming our world: the 2030 Agenda for Sustainable Development.

 The World Telecommunication Development Conference (WTDC-17) calls upon ITU Member States, Sector Members, Associates, Academia and all other partners and stakeholders to contribute towards the successful implementation of the Buenos Aires Action Plan.